close up of semicondutor containing the metalloid silicon

 • Lunar rovers: Polonium’s only practical application is in space travel.
 It’s been the power source for numerous lunar rovers.

-Some of these elements are definitely more common than others, but they all have their uses.
 The next time you pick up your cell phone or boot up your computer, remember to thank Jons Jacob Berzelius who discovered silicon in 1824.
-The modern computing age wouldn’t be possible without him!
+The modern computing age wouldn’t be possible without him.

 This article originally published 07/05/2018.
-We updated it on 08/26/2020 to expand the section of Real Life Applications with more in-depth uses of noble gases.
+We updated it on 03/07/2024 to add more examples in each section.

 Revolutionized is reader-supported.
 When you buy through links on our site, we may earn an affiliate commision.
 Learn more here.